 Succulents: how to plant them (and keep them alive)

 Plants can make a house a home.
-For the past year now, succulents have been the houseplant of choice to add homey-ness, a hint of color, and personality to a room.
+For a few years now, succulents have been the houseplant of choice to add homey-ness, a hint of color, and personality to a room.
 They’re cute, diverse, and low maintenance.
-If they’re the right plant for you, here are the top 3 tips to perfect your succulent planting, keeping, and growing.
+If they’re the right plant for you, here are the top 5 tips to perfect your succulent planting, keeping, and growing.

 I find that the best time to photograph my plant babes are early mornings.
 Do you have a favorite time of day you take pictures of your succulent babes? #NoFilter edits necessary…just look at the vivid color of this purple #planter and #echeveriajoandaniel. .
 It’s Monday, let’s have a great week!! ???????????? . #echeveria . #MySucculentAddictionIsReal #CristeesSucculentAddictionIsReal #SucculentAddict #SucculentAddiction #SucculentHoarder #SucculentLove #SucculentLover #Succulent #Succulents #SucculentContainer #SucculentGarden #SucculentsOfInstagram #SucculentObsession #BackyardSucculents #SucculentsInMyGarden #HomeGarden #PlantingSucculentsForTheFuture #LookingForwardToRetiringAndJustPlantingSucculents #PlantingSucculentAtRetirement #LoveSucculentForever #BayAreaSucculents